bogaudio/BogaudioModules/README-prerelease.md

 The sampling feature is not used with the square and stepped outputs, but applies to the others.

 Output smoothing is applied to the signal last, after offset and scale.
+Smoothing is implemented with a slew limiter (see <a href="#slew">SLEW</a>), where the rise/fall times are a function of both the LFO rate and the smoothing amount.
+The effect of smoothing varies radically with the amount, the wave selected, and with use of sampling and pulse width.
+Some examples:
+  - Smoothing will turn the stepped random "wave" into a random walk (similar to, but distinct from, the output of <a href="#walk">WALK</a>).
+  - The triangle output is unaffected by smoothing even at its maximum (unless sampling is turned up).
+  - Square waves can be rounded off to shark-fins.
+  - Asymmetric waves (saw, ramp, pulse) will seem to get a positive or negative offset with increased smoothing (which can be countered with the offset setting); sampling reduces this effect with saw and ramp.

 To save space, offset and smoothing share a CV input port.
 By default this will route CV to offset.
 A context-menu option allows the CV to be routed to smoothing instead.